IgniteUI/help-topics/topics/01_General-and-Getting-Started/08_Touch_Support_for_NetAdvantage_for_jQuery_Controls.md

 ### Purpose

-This topic provides a summary of how the Ignite UI™ suite supports touch-enabled environments, suggests best practices, and lists the touch-support specifics of the individual Ignite UI controls.
+This topic provides a summary of how the %%ProductName%%™ suite supports touch-enabled environments, suggests best practices, and lists the touch-support specifics of the individual %%ProductName%% controls.

 ### In this topic